zhukovgreen/zhukovgreen/docs/index.md

    <a href="https://whereby.com/zhukovgreen" class="fa fa-video-camera fa-2x"></a>
 </div>
 ----------------------
-Hello, my name is Artem Zhukov,
+# BIO

+Artem graduated in 2008 from Donbas National Academy of Civil Engineering with master degree in mechanical engineering.

+Being always a software engineer and mathematician by heart it took 8 years though to transition to the world of software development.

+In 2016 Artem started a project where quickly migrated from the product owner role into the team lead and software developer.
+With extensive educational program in computer science, machine learning and python programming language, in 2019, Artem were able to work independently as a software engineer.
+In 2020 he was creating architectures for all software company products and implemented them together with his team.

-I am Python Software engineer with big love to modern python, concurrency and static typing.
+In 2021, Artem completely converged into Python Software engineer with big love and respect to modern Python3, concurrency and typing.

-Interesting in building web applications, ml models, cli tools, python asyncio, python data typing, dev-ops, ml-ops, etc.
+Interesting in software architectures, web applications, ml models, cli tools, dev-ops, ml-ops, ci etc.

+He is always learning and applying.

 # Tech stack